Suzan Lamens: 2024: WTA Tour title, top 100

-Ranked No. 140, she received a wildcard for the Rosmalen Open and defeated Bernarda Pera in the first round.
+Ranked No. 140, she received a wildcard for the Rosmalen Open and defeated Bernarda Pera, before losing to Naomi Osaka in the second round.

-Lamens reached her first WTA Tour quarterfinal at the 2024 Budapest Grand Prix by defeating eighth seed Varvara Gracheva, and Carole Monnet, before losing to Aliaksandra Sasnovich.
+Lamens reached her first WTA Tour quarterfinal at the Budapest Grand Prix by defeating eighth seed Varvara Gracheva, and Carole Monnet, before losing to Aliaksandra Sasnovich.

-At the Japan Women's Open in Osaka, she qualified for the main draw and defeated sixth seed Viktoriya Tomova for her second career top 50 win on the WTA Tour.
+At the Japan Women's Open in Osaka, she qualified for the main-draw and defeated sixth seed Viktoriya Tomova for her second career top 50 win on the WTA Tour.
 She defeated Lucia Bronzetti to reach the quarterfinals and made her first WTA semifinal with a win over qualifier Ana Bogdan.
-After overcoming seventh seed Diane Parry in the last four, her third consecutive top 100 win, Lamens defeated fellow qualifier Kimberly Birrell in straight sets to claim her first WTA title.
-As a result, she reached the top 100 in the rankings on 21 October 2024.
+After overcoming seventh seed Diane Parry in the last four, her third consecutive top-100 win, Lamens defeated fellow qualifier Kimberly Birrell in straight sets to claim her first WTA Tour title.
+As a result, she reached the top 100 in the rankings, on 21 October 2024.

-2025: Major, WTA 1000 debuts and first wins
+2025: Major debut, WTA 1000 third round

-Lamens made her major main-draw debut at the 2025 Australian Open, defeating qualifier Veronika Erjavec in the first round, before losing to Belinda Bencic in the second.
-She made her WTA 1000 debut at the Dubai Open, after qualifying for the main draw but lost to Karolína Muchová in the first round.
-At the Indian Wells Open, she recorded her first WTA 1000 win over Marie Bouzková.
+Lamens made her major main-draw debut at the Australian Open, defeating qualifier Veronika Erjavec in the first round, before losing to Belinda Bencic in the second.
+She made her WTA 1000 debut at the Dubai Open, after qualifying for the main-draw but lost to Karolína Muchová in the first round.
+At the Indian Wells Open, she recorded her first WTA 1000 win over Marie Bouzková, before losing to second seed Elena Rybakina in the second round.

-In April, she overcame wildcard entrant Bianca Andreescu, second seed Linda Nosková and qualifier Tiantsoa Sarah Rakotomanga Rajaonah to reach the semifinals at the Rouen Open, before losing to third seed Olga Danilović.
+In April, she overcame wildcard entrant Bianca Andreescu, second seed Linda Nosková and qualifier Tiantsoa Rakotomanga Rajaonah to reach the semifinals at the Rouen Open, before losing to third seed Olga Danilović.

+On the grass courts at the Rosmalen Open in June, Lamens defeated qualifier Yanina Wickmayer and Ann Li to make it through to the quarterfinals, before her run was ended by Elisabetta Cocciaretto.

-At the 2025 Canadian Open, she reached the third round of a WTA 1000 event for the first time upsetting 18th seed and world No. 21, Beatriz Haddad Maia, but lost to Lin Zhu.
+At the Canadian Open, she reached the third round of a WTA 1000 event for the first time, defeating Polina Kudermetova and world No. 21, Beatriz Haddad Maia, but lost to Zhu Lin.
 Lamens recorded a new career-high singles ranking of world No. 57, on 22 September 2025.

+In September, Lamens defeated Tatjana Maria and fifth seed Diana Shnaider to make it into her first WTA 500 quarterfinal at the Korea Open, at which point she lost to qualifier Kateřina Siniaková.